spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables.md

 ---
-title: Add parameters and secrets
+title: Add variables
-description: Learn how to define parameter values in the Parameter Store.
+description: Learn how to define variables in the Parameter Store.
-last_updated: Jan 23, 2023
+last_updated: May 3, 2023
 template: howto-guide-template
 redirect_from:
   - /docs/cloud/dev/spryker-cloud-commerce-os/managing-parameters-in-the-parameter-store.html